kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/generic/05-controlplane.md

 On the `controlplane` node

 1. Set shell variables for the pod and network network CIDRs.
-The API server advertise address is using the predefined variable described in the [previous section](./04-node-setup.md)
+The API server advertise address is using the predefined variable described in the [previous section](./04-node-setup.md).
+Note that with bridged mode virtual machines (the default for this installation) it is important that neither of the following IP ranges overlap your home network which for nearly all broadband router default configurations is `192.168.0.0/24`

     ```bash
     POD_CIDR=10.244.0.0/16